LenShustek/PoolLapCounter/README.txt

    When you hit the button, the display shows the new lap count for 3 seconds, then goes dark.
    To reset the count to zero, press the button while the count is displayed.
+   To show the battery charge percent, press and hold the button.

    The circuit is designed to maximize the time between battery charging.
 One charge of the 0.8 Ah lead-acid battery should last for a year of casual use.